xMistt/rebootpy/docs/api.rst

 Authentication
 --------------

-As of v1.4.0, you now have to specify which authentication method you want to use for login.
-The one used up until this version was :class:`EmailAndPasswordAuth`.
-However, after that authentication method recently has started to require captcha to login in quite a lot of cases, this is no longer the preferred method in the long run.

-The preferred method in the long run is now :class:`DeviceAuth`.
-To set up and handle this type of auth, you should use :class:`AdvancedAuth`. `This example <https://github.com/Terbau/rebootpy/blob/master/examples/basic_client.py>`_ demonstrates how you can set up this auth with file storage for the preferred login which is :class:`DeviceAuth`.
+The preferred method to login is :class:`DeviceAuth`.
+To set up and handle this type of auth, you should use :class:`AdvancedAuth`. `This example <https://github.com/xMistt/rebootpy/blob/main/examples/basic_bot.py>`_ demonstrates how you can set up this auth with file storage for the preferred login which is :class:`DeviceAuth`.

-.. autoclass:: EmailAndPasswordAuth

 .. autoclass:: ExchangeCodeAuth